Dish of Succotash

 4. Fry Bacon until it is starting to brown.
 Pour off excess oil if any, stir in Onion and fry stirring until onion is translucent,

-5. Stir in CORN, then Half & Half, lower heat to a simmer and cook corn until done (3 or 4 minutes for fresh, 1 minute for canned or frozen).
+5. Stir in CORN and Beans, then Half & Half, lower heat to a simmer and cook corn until tender (3 or 4 minutes for fresh, 1 minute for canned or frozen).

 NOTES: